 Src family kinases in vascular biology

-The Src family kinases (SFK) are highly related non-receptor tyrosine kinases which play important roles in normal tissue development as well as in tumorigenesis.
-We are interested in the roles of different SFKs in vascular developmental processes such as endothelial cell migration, proliferation, sprouting and regression.
+The Src family kinases (SFK) are a group of non-receptor tyrosine kinases, which play important roles in cellular responses and oncogenesis.
+We are interested in the roles of different SFKs in vascular physiology, as well as how lipid metabolism is modulated by vascular SFKs.

-Another part of our work focus on vascular physiology, especially how vascular permeability is regulated by the SFKs.
 Several mouse genetic models have been generated for the study.
-We use state-of-the-art imaging techniques to study cellular behaviours both in vivo and in vitro, accompanied by proteomics (SFK substrates and interaction partners) as well as transcriptomic analyses (RNA sequencing to understand SFK gene regulation), to discover novel molecular mechanisms.
+We use state-of-the-art imaging techniques to study cellular behaviours both in vivo and in vitro, accompanied by transcriptomic analyses (RNA sequencing to understand SFK gene regulation), to discover novel molecular mechanisms.